Ben Austin, Executive Director

 Alvaro Pereyra, IT/Data Manager

-Alvaro was born and raised in North Hollywood, CA. He attended many of our California public schools so has first hand knowledge of the great need for public education reform.
-He attended West Valley Occupational Center at age 16 where he discovered his trade and defined his interest in Computer Engineering.
-While Studying Computer Engineering at the local Community College he decided to take his knowledge to the test and started his professional career helping children who had been abused.
+Alvaro was born and raised in Los Angeles, CA. He attended many of our Southern California public schools and has first hand knowledge of the great need for public education reform.
+He attended West Valley Occupational Center at age 16 where he discovered his trade and defined his interest in computer engineering.
+While studying computer engineering at the local community college he decided to take his knowledge to the test and started his professional career in a local non-profit.
 His dedication to helping the community, believe in children to build a better future, interest in politics, and knowledge in the computer industry, brought him to Parent Revolution.
-Alvaro is a self-taught, young, enthusiastic, social, computer guru.
+Alvaro is a self-taught, enthusiastic, social, computer guru.

 John Yi, Regional Advocacy Director

 Before John came on board of Parent Revolution he lived in Moscow, Russia as a Fellow for the Alfa Fellowship Program.
 There he interned as a Russian bank and at a law firm.
 Before that he lived in Washington, DC where he worked for the national Tourette Syndrome Association (TSA).
 At the TSA he focused on issues regarding disability health and education policies, advocating for parents and children suffering from the debilitating neurobiological disorder.
 John has worked both on and outside of Capitol Hill and is passionate about all things public policy and the process of making policy.
 As a Korean-American and coming from a family of immigrants, John is committed to pushing for equal and universal access to quality education through is work at Parent Revolution.

 John received his Masters degree at Georgetown University and his Bachelor degree at the University of Michigan.
 He is a brother of Pi Alpha Phi.